ebrightfield/shadow-drive-rust-cli/README.md

 using a hardware wallet yet.

 This is an opinionated CLI, choosing V2 storage accounts where applicable.

-The CLI always operates against mainnet, targeting the GeneSysGo backend.
-This will change in the near future.
+The CLI also works with authenticated GenesysGo Premium RPC Endpoints.
+See the `--auth` flag for more details.

 ## Build
 Build the binary like a standard Rust crate.